DoriRimon/Musichord/README.md

 multiple ways to be played on an instrument, therfore you can see all the possible ways to play the chord)

 ## Chord Namer
-Chord Namer allows you to translate a chord's shape ot it's name
+Chord Namer allows you to translate a chord's shape to it's name

 ## Side Notes
 The app is in building process, which means some of the features (including Chord Search, and smaller features